A remark on the Generalized Hodge Conjecture: Proof of Theorem

-Hence, for any $j=1,\ldots ,n\tth ,$ both the real and imaginary components of the functions $F_j$ are semi-algebraic on $E_0\tth ,$ and the proof of Lemma \ref{finitezza} is complete.
+Hence, for any $j=1,\ldots ,n\tth ,$ both the real and imaginary components of $F_j$ are semi-algebraic functions on $E_{\sss 0}\tth ,$ and the proof of Lemma \ref{finitezza} is complete.

-Let $P_0\in\Delta_r$ be a point where the rank of the Jacobian matrix of $F$ reaches its maximum.
-By the Rank Theorem, locally at $P=F(P_0)$ the set $F(E)$ is a complex analytic manifold $Y,$ locally closed in $X.$ The dimension of $Y$ is $n-t\leq n-p\tth ,$ by Lemma \ref{rangorozzo}.
+Let $P_{\sss 0}\in\Delta_r$ be a point where the rank of the Jacobian matrix of $F$ reaches its maximum.
+Then by the holomorphic variant of the Rank Theorem (\tth see e.g. \cite{KK}\tth ), the map $F$ can be written locally at $P_{\sss 0}$ as a linear projection, with respect to suitable local holomorphic coordinates (\tth not necessarily of the kind introduced in \S\tth\ref{premesse}\tth ).
+This implies that $F$ is an open map, locally at $P_{\sss 0}\tth ,$ and that a neighborhood of $P=F(P_{\sss 0})$ on $F(E)$ is a complex-analytic manifold.
+More precisely, there is a suitably small open polydisk $W\subset E,$ centered at $P_{\sss 0}\tth ,$ such that $Y:=F(W)$ is a complex manifold, locally closed in $V.$ The dimension of $Y$ is $n-t\leq n-p\tth ,$ by Lemma \ref{rangorozzo}.
+Moreover, $Y$ is semi-algebraic by Lemma \ref{finitezza} and \cite{BCR}, Prop.
+2.2.7.

-The crucial point in the proof of Theorem \ref{finalm} is to check that the Zariski closure of $Y$ in $X$ has codimension $\geq p\tth ,$ or, roughly speaking, that \lq\tth $Y$ is algebraic\tth '.
-Several results are known which assert that a complex-analytic subset $Z$ of $\C^m$ is algebraic, under suitable conditions.
-For example, this is true whenever $Z\subset\C^m=\R^{{\sss 2}m}$ is semi-algebraic (\tth\cite{FL}\tth ).
+To prove Theorem \ref{finalm} it is then sufficient to check that the dimension of the Zariski closure $Z$ of $Y$ inside $X,$ with respect to the {\sl complex} Zariski topology, is equal to the dimension of the complex manifold $Y,$ and therefore is $\leq n-p\tth .$ In fact, by construction of $Y,$ a non empty open subset of $\Delta_r$ is sent by $\sigma$ into $Z,$ hence $\sigma (\Delta_r)\subset Z$ because $\sigma$ is real-analytic.

-In the beautyful paper \cite{C} it was recognized that the property for a complex-analytic subset $Z$ of some algebraic ambient complex manifold to be itself algebraic is of {\sl local} nature.
-Below we will use locally the semi-algebraic condition to see that \lq\tth $Y$ is algebraic\tth ' \tth\footnote{After the paper was completed, I learned that similar results were obtained in \cite{FLR}.}.
+In the beautyful paper \cite{C} it was recognized that the property for a complex-analytic subset $Y$ of some algebraic complex manifold to be itself algebraic is of {\sl local} nature.
+Heuristically, this suggests that to show ${\rm dim}\tth Z\leq n-p$ we can argue in the ring $\cal O$ of germs of holomorphic functions on $X$ at a suitable point $Q$ of $Y.$

-The semi-algebraic condition is concretely attained on $Y$ as follows.
-The refined form of the Rank Theorem says that, with respect to suitable local holomorphic coordinates (\tth not necessarily of the kind introduced in \S\tth\ref{premesse}\tth ), the map $F$ can be written as a linear projection.
-Hence, in particular, $F:E\to F(E)$ is an open map locally at $P_{\sss 0}\tth ,$ and the image $F(W)$ of a suitably small open polydisk $W$ centered at $P_0$ will be open in $Y,$ and semi-algebraic by Lemma \ref{finitezza}.
-Since we are going to perform a local argument at $P,$ we will just assume $Y=F(W)\tth .$ To simplify notations, we assume also that $P=(0,\ldots ,0)\tth .$
+For the proof, a last ingredient is needed, namely that $Y$ is a semi-algebraic set.
+That semi-algebraicity can be useful to deal with our problem is showed by the fact that a complex-analytic subset $Y$ of $\C^m$ which is semi-algebraic as subset of $\R^{{\sss 2}m}=\C^m$ is actually complex algebraic \cite{FL}.
+After the paper was completed, I learned that local versions of this result were obtained in \cite{FLR}.